Term 1 in the year before starting school

 Develop a transition plan

-- developing an extended orientation program to help your child get to know the school – this would be on top of the orientation program most schools run for children enrolled for the following year
+- an extended orientation program or extra orientation activities to help your child get to know the school

-- getting your child to meet teachers and support staff before school starts
+- ways for your child to meet teachers and support staff before school starts

-- making a photo album with pictures of the school, your child’s classroom and teachers.
+- a photo album with pictures of the school, your child’s classroom and teachers.

 Develop an individual learning plan